Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/After Arrival.md

 ### Bicycle:

-There are two options for bicycle:
+There are two options for bicycles:

+1.You can purchase a subscription from [OV-fiets](https://www.ns.nl/en/door-to-door/ov-fiets), [Swapfiets](https://swapfiets.nl/), [Go](https://nl.go-sharing.com/blog/go-explore-noord-nederland/)(as far as I know it is for electric bikes).
+As an instance, Swapfiets subscription is around 22Euros each month.

+2. Buy a second hand or new bicycle.

 For Iranians: [Gro Fietsen](https://maps.app.goo.gl/8bQVdTKod2d8Bqcd8)